renaissance-publishing/renaissance/content/chapters/28-building-characters.md

 >
 > "You should learn to dodge" The Gnoll said, with a dry, familiar tone.

+It's very easy to die in *Renaissance*: damages are high, health-pools are small, and the *wound* system means that characters can be crippled into ineffectiveness long before they actually *die*.
+What's more, *Renaissance* also models character's mental health; as characters struggle though life-or-death situations, encounter ancient mysteries, confront alien forces, and loose long-time friends, they can suffer more than physical wounds.
+And healing is difficult by design; the party that wants to survive — physically and emotionally — needs to have a solid plan for *healing*.

 ### Your Healer's Concept

 Healing is difficult, and it takes many lifetimes to truly understand the mysteries of one race's body, let alone the many races that call the Emerald Plane home.
 Healers are nonetheless prized participants in any adventure, and respected in their homes and businesses.
 Whether the lowly medic in the commonwealth army removing his fallen comrades from the fight, or the highly-skilled commonwealth alchemist-surgeons exploring and unlocking the mysteries of life, it falls to you to stitch up your comrades when they fall, to offer aid to your allies or to innocent victims of violence, and to calm and support those who troubles threaten to overwhelm them.